dsl-logo

 Under an operating lease, your business can lease equipment in exchange for fixed regular repayments, including all upkeep costs.
 You can generally upgrade the equipment within the lease period, but there’s no ownership option at the end.

-An operating lease is a shorter-term finance commonly used for equipment that needs to be upgraded frequently, such as IT equipment, security hardware, point-of-sale (POS) systems, etc.
+An operating lease is a shorter-term finance commonly used for equipment that needs to be upgraded frequently, such as IT equipment, coffee machine, security hardware, point-of-sale (POS) systems, etc.

 Equipment loan vs equipment lease compared